 - Then, invest only what you can afford to lose and don’t second guess yourself frequently

-- Revaluate semi-annually or when meeting with direct sources of solid, fundamental information
+- Revaluate semi-annually, when significant new information arises, or when meeting with direct sources of solid, fundamental information

 Finally, if someone tries to dazzle you with charts of recent performance and talk of a “resistance level” or support trends, smile and nod in approval—but don’t dare fall for the Ouija board.
 Send them to me.
 I will straighten them out.